18 Apache Web Server Security and Hardening Tips

 Show Apache Version Info

-It’s not never good idea to display your web server’s information as this can be a good gift to hackers in their reconnaissance mission.
+It’s never a good idea to display your web server’s information, as this can be a gift to hackers during their reconnaissance mission.
 To add a layer of security and make it harder for hackers, it’s recommended to hide the web server information.

 To do this, open the default Apache configuration file on Debian-based distributions.